A Grammar of Model Analysis: Grama

 (cp_

-) are signifiers to help you recognize something about a verb just by looking at it.
+) are signifiers that help you recognize something about a verb just by looking at it.
 Remember that the prefix will tell you the type of the verb’s first input, and the type of its return value.

 4.2.3.
-Functional programming¶
+Functional programming#

 The py-grama